sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 ----

-You spent the next hour or so in another lab room that was repurposed as a living room space, eating from a cup of noodles while watching what was apparently season 2 of an anime the doctor was watching.
+You spent the next hour or so in an upstairs lab room that was repurposed as a living room space, eating from a cup of noodles while watching what was apparently season 2 of an anime the doctor was watching.
 You both sat on the small couch (though respectfully you gave her some room) as 'Mew Mew' vowed to 'light up the darkness' through magical girl transformations or something like that.

 You fell asleep again sooner than you expected, and when you woke sometime that 'morning' you had had a blanket draped carefully over you.
 You were pleasantly surprised - you had no idea how long you were in Alphys' care before you woke, but you had perhaps expected for her to be less personal.
 Whatever the reason, though,  you were content - you weren't in immediate danger, and while Jevil had still not shown his face since you awoke, around Alphys you felt safe enough.

 Speaking of the scientist, she was fascinated with the world you had come from, and the adventure you had already endured - "That explains how you're so comfortable with all this," she said.
 She told you that she wanted especially to examine your 'shell' and your soul...
 "T-to see how it has adapted, o-of course!"

 And you weren't looking forward to having your soul exposed - because it would expose your humanity underneath all the fur and borrowed magic.
+You didn't know much about souls, even after your time in the Card Kingdom, but you *did* know that souls from humans looked noticeably different from monster souls.

 You tried to dance around the subject with details of your previous adventure - she was shocked to learn that the monster you had arrived in the Underground with had previously soul-swapped with you to escape 'un-imprisonment' - but Alphys of course soon caught on.

 "I just don't see what my soul is going to tell you," you'd said awkwardly in the main room, finishing your breakfast noodles.

+"Well," she began, "It'll tell us a fair bit about your stats, certain traits you might possess, your soul color... it might even tell us about potential differences in monsters and humans from your world compared to ours!"

+"What do humans have to do with this?"
+You cocked your head to the side.

+"Uh, w-well, y'know..."
+Alphys vaguely gestured at you, looking away in embarrassment.

+"...No, I don't," you said carefully, but your sudden guarded, nervous expression betrayed your concern.
+"I-I mean, clearly I'm not..."

- "...Y/N, i-it's *okay*," she said carefully.
+Alphys sighed, and took a deep breath. "...Y/N, i-it's *okay*," she said carefully.
 "I...
 I *know* you have a human soul."

- You paused, full fork touching your lips.
+ You paused, full fork touching your lips, your irises pinpricks.

 "He... ...Jevil wasn...wasn't careful about keeping your soul hidden before you were given this vessel.
 I've *seen* the shape of your soul."